Sticky rice and palm sugar cake

 Turn the cake out onto a board.
 Using a wet knife as the cake will be sticky, cut into 4 x 4cm pieces, then serve.
 Sticky rice and palm sugar cake is best eaten on the day it’s made.

-More recipes from East culinary adventures in Southeast Asia…
+More recipes from East Culinary Adventures in Southeast Asia…

 Previous